A group of individuals are pictured around a large conference table for a meeting. The setting is a modern office.

 As much as many people bemoan meetings, gathering your team together to move a project forward is sometimes necessary.
-Fortunately, there are strategies that can make meetings a little less painful and a lot more productive.
+Fortunately, some strategies can make meetings a little less painful and a lot more productive.
 If your team is battling meeting fatigue, here are some tactics you can implement to make meetings better.

 [Read more: 7 Best Practices for Hybrid Staff Meetings]